matthewdoyle/proj1/README.txt

-This is the public github for code used in Project 1 for EECS498-003
+This is the public github repository for code used in Project 1 for EECS498-003